dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 **IMPORTANT**: The sparsification recipes will only work with Neural Magic's YOLOv5 fork and will **NOT WORK** with the original YOLOv5 by Ultralytics.
 {{< /notice >}}

-To install the remaining packages used in this post, run
+To install all remaining packages used in this post, run
 ```bash
 pip install -r req.txt
 ```